joachimvandekerckhove/cogs-205b/100-matlab-code-organization/100-matlab-code-organization.md

 ---

 ### Functions

 MATLAB functions have their own scope.
 You can make variables inside a function, overwrite them and delete them, and they will not affect the workspace (unless you explicitly try, which you shouldn't, it's very rude).

 MATLAB's `function-end statement` defines a scope.

 ---

-#### Intermediate scoping
+### Intermediate scoping

 You can define a function inside another function's `function-end statement`.
-Such nested functions _can_ share variables with their parent function.
+Such **nested functions** _can_ share variables with their parent function.

 You can also define a second function in another function's m-file but outside the `function-end statement`.
-Such subfunctions cannot share variables with their parent function.
+Such **subfunctions** cannot share variables with their parent function.

+Nested functions and subfunctions are only callable from the parent funtion.

 ---

-#### Anonymous functions
+### Anonymous functions

 You can also define functions "on the fly" inside a script or another function.
-Such anonymous functions can _see_ the variables in their parent scope but can't _change_ them.
+Such **anonymous functions** can _see_ the variables in their parent scope but can't _change_ them.
 Anonymous functions can be saved as variables, which will be incredibly useful soon.

     myAnonFun = @(x,y) sprintf('%d^%d = %g', x,y,x^y)

+---

+### Anonymous functions

 Anonymous functions can store variables: